experimentalpolitics/immigration/material/design.md

 - *Description:* Answer a short survey about your personal media diet and issues currently discussed in the news.
 - *Length:* <30 min
 - *Reward:* $2
-- *Requirements:* 90% approval rate, location US
+- *Requirements:* 90% approval rate, 100 HITs minimum, location US

 ## Pre-treatment measures